microsoft/PubSec-Info-Assistant/docs/deployment/upgrade.md

 ## Repoint
 In this approach you can make a fresh deployment of 1.1 and repoint the various services to the content focused services in the old 1.0 deployment.
 Taking this approach removes the complexity associated with overlaying a Terraform managed deployment onto an existing deployment.
 The risks or tradeoffs of doing the upgrade approach are:
-- You will have 2 seperate resource groups to maintain going forward
+- You will have 2 separate resource groups to maintain going forward
 - It may be complex to upgrade to any future versions as they will not natively assume you have this repointing scenario.
 This would require you to perform repointing every time you recreate the infrastructure due to adopting a newer version.
 - As you are migrating to a new deployment, your users will need to switch to the new web urls to access the service.